lrug/lrug.org/source/nights/episode-number-4-deadly-vision/index.html.md

 category: nights
 ---

-Episode 4 of LRUG Nights will take place on Tuesday 2nd October at "The George Inn":http://fancyapint.com/pubs/pub46.html, near London Bridge/Borough.
+Episode 4 of LRUG Nights will take place on Tuesday 2nd October at [The George Inn](http://fancyapint.com/pubs/pub46.html), near London Bridge/Borough.
 Come along for the usual mix of chat, boozing and ribaldry (and only the slightest mentions of metaprogramming).

 6.30pm.